Sanger Seminar Series

 Comprehensive genomic surveillance of SARS-CoV-2 in the UK

-Dr Jeff Barrett is Director the Wellcome Sanger Institute COVID-19 Genomics Initiative.
+Dr Jeff Barrett was Director the Wellcome Sanger Institute COVID-19 Genomics Initiative until the end of December 2021.

-Hear how the Sanger Institute has sequenced more than 100,000 SARS-CoV-2 genomes, and how the COVID-19 Genomics UK (COG-UK) Consortium is using the data for surveillance, including the discovery and spread of the B.1.1.7 variant.
+In his 20 January 2021 seminar, Dr Barrett explained how the Sanger Institute had sequenced more than 100,000 SARS-CoV-2 genomes, and how the COVID-19 Genomics UK (COG-UK) Consortium uses the data for surveillance, including how it enabled the discovery of, and mapping the spread of, the B.1.1.7 variant.

 Dissecting the function of genetic variants associated with immune diseases